Skip to main content

 Verify

-pragma resources get <provider>/<resource> <name>
+pragma resources describe <provider>/<resource> <name>

-Confirm the resource reaches READY state.
+Confirm the resource reaches ready state.

 Preventing Failures